build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 > **Note**
 >
-> **Best Practice:** Defining infrastructure with CDK code and using pipelines to manage changes across multiple clusters that is also a manifestation the GitOps concept.
+> **Takeaway:** Defining infrastructure with CDK code and using pipelines to manage changes across multiple clusters that is also a manifestation the GitOps concept.

 Then, we execute the `cdk deploy` command to deploy the stack.